rust-lang/chalk/book/src/engine/slg.md

 to the table T0, indicating that answer A0 is available.
 T0 now has the job of incorporating that result into its active strand.
 It does this in two ways.
 First, it creates a new strand that is looking for the next possible answer of T1.
-Next, it incorpoates the answer from A0 and removes the subgoal.
+Next, it incorporates the answer from A0 and removes the subgoal.
 The resulting state of table T0 is:

 ```text